Toggle: English / Spanish

 There are many antigens besides the major ones (A, B, and Rh).
 Many minor ones are not routinely detected during blood typing.
 If they are not detected, you may still have a reaction when receiving certain types of blood, even if the A, B, and Rh antigens are matched.

-A process called cross-matching followed by a Coombs test can help detect these minor antigens and is done before transfusions, except in emergency situations.
+A process called cross-matching followed by a Coombs test can help detect these minor antigens.
+It is done before transfusions, except in emergency situations.

 - Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.